I curled up on my bed in a fetal ball, sobbing. I kept repeating to myself:

 B. Get out in front of the story.

 As I said earlier, I knew there was bad information out there about me.
 In fact, most of us have skeletons in our closets.

-I know it sounds counterintuitive, but tell your prospective employer or investor what they are going to hear about you before they hear it from someone else.
+I know it sounds counterintuitive, but tell your prospective investor what they are going to hear about you before they hear it from someone else.
 Be direct and matter of fact.

 C. Don’t apologize for your past.